AnatoliFiv/nodejs2025Q4-service/README.md

 **⚠️ IMPORTANT: Application must be running before running tests!**

-**For Docker:**
+**For Docker Production:**

 - Ensure the production container is active: `docker-compose --profile production up app -d`.
+- Tests will connect to `http://localhost:4000` (default PORT from .env).

+**For Docker Development:**

-- _Note: Testing against development container is not supported due to port configuration._
+- Ensure the development container is active: `docker-compose --profile development up app-dev -d`.
+- Tests will connect to `http://localhost:4000` (default PORT from .env).

 To manually test that the container recovers from a crash: